BeyondQuality/beyondquality/talk.md

 - Only get feedback when they present.

 At **Beyond Quality**, we treat talk preparation like research: something best done in the open.
 With early collaboration, you save time, produce better talks, and build confidence before hitting the stage.

+The talks can be suited for conferences or meetups.
+If you're new in public speaking, it's always easier to start presenting at a meetup (such as [Qase Quality Engineering meetups](https://www.meetup.com/pro/quality-assurance-meetups/) or any other), get some practice at these medium-scaled events, and then go all-in and apply for a bigger conference.

 ## How It Works